Resources

 The IRS talks about money that comes in to a 501(c)3 organization

-support on Form 990 Schedule A needs to know the nature of where
+the program needs to know the nature of where each donation

-money comes from.
+comes from.
 This is done by associating each revenue item

 from people who have special roles in the organization (DIRECTORs

-identified to get a correct answer.
+to get a correct answer.
+Funding from these sources also does not

 Input File Format

-The file is a tab seperated list of two or three fields.
 Extra space characters at the beginning or end of a field

 are usually ignored.

-There are two types of lines in the input file.
 The first type are lines that

-associate a funding source with a keword.
 The second type of line

 describes